mattermost/docs/source/configure/authentication-configuration-settings.rst

 - An OpenID provider
 - A SAML provider
-- An LDAP instance (ex Active Directory, OpenLDAP)
+- An LDAP instance (e.g., Active Directory, OpenLDAP)
 - Email and Password

 Access the following configuration settings in the System Console by going to **Authentication**, or by editing the ``config.json`` file as described in the following tables: